jstoiko/osprey-profiling/README.md

   * Real memory usage increased from 80-110mb to 150-175mb.

 **Osprey-mock-service.** After the rework with `webapi-parser`:
-  * An average time per request decreased by ~9% (4.3s to 3.9s);
+  * An average time per request decreased by ~17%;
-  * Number of requests an application is able to serve per second increased by  ~9% (2300 to 2500);
+  * Number of requests an application is able to serve per second increased by  ~17%;
-  * Average CPU usage stayed roughly the same with periodic spikes increasing from 11% to 22%;
+  * Average CPU usage stayed roughly the same with periodic 5x spikes;
-  * Real memory usage increased from 80-110mb to 150-200mb.
+  * Real memory usage increased from 100-110mb to 150-200mb.

 # Osprey
 ## Setup